 There’s no doubt that the way we listen to music has changed drastically over the years.
 With the rise of portable music players such as the Walkman in the 80s and then the Discman at the turn of the millennium, listening to music on the go has become the norm.
 Then MP3 players, especially the iPod, came along and changed everything, eliminating the need to carry around bulky devices and CDs.
 But as smartphones grew more advanced, storage sizes grew and 4G and 5G mobile technology changed everything once again.
 Now we listen to music on our smartphones and usually use a music streaming service to access millions of songs by artists from around the world.

 With the growing popularity of music streaming services, there is quite a lot of competition around.
 So, how do you decide which music streaming service is right for you?
-To help you decide, we surveyed more than 900 Australians for their feedback on their current subscription to a music streaming service or music streaming app and to rate them on a variety of factors.
-This included variety of music, variety of other content, additional features, website or app navigation, value for money and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are featured in our results.
+To help you decide, we surveyed more than 800 Australians for their feedback on their current subscription to a music streaming service or music streaming app and to rate them on a variety of factors.
+This included variety of music and other content, additional features, website and/or app navigation, value for money and overall satisfaction.
+Those that met the minimum required survey sample size of 30 responses are featured in our results.

-Here are the best music streaming services in Australia, as rated in Canstar Blue’s inaugural review:
+Here are the best music streaming services in Australia, as rated in Canstar Blue’s 2021 review:

 Why might you choose to stream over directly downloading your music to your device?
 Streaming provides a more cost-efficient way to access and listen to a huge variety of songs without filling up your phone storage.